OK, so let me 'say it different'.

 And before anyone says that these verses were all 'Old Testament stuff'', let me point out that the New Testament has much to say about it also.

-That early, fresh-born church, 'walked in the fear of the Lord'.
-(Acts 9:31) All the teachings of the New Testament bring us to the certain conclusion that all flesh should fear before God, for he is a consuming fire, judge of all the earth, and yet draws near to the humble soul.
+All the teachings of the New Testament bring us to the certain conclusion that all flesh should fear before God, for he is a consuming fire, the Judge of all the earth, and yet He draws near to the humble soul.
 (2Corinthians 7:1)

 To fear God is to understand a little of who he is, for the fear of the Lord is the beginning of true knowledge.
 It is not a cowering fear that causes us to have nothing to do with him, but a holy reverence on such a high level that might indeed be seen by others to be fear.
 It does not cause us to run from him, but actually inclines us to run to him.